mtdevans/adieu/README.md

 The database is stored in `adieu_lockout_protection.csv` in whatever folder you're in.

 If there is no account lockout or you're testing a forgotten password form and aren't bothered, set `--ignore-lockout`.

+Any obviously useless results due to network latency issues are discarded and repeated until the result is reasonable.
+This is still somewhat experimental and not yet perfect.
+The default is to take the middle 30% and rerun results which fall greater than five standard deviations from the mean of this.
+The value is tweakable with `--outlier-threshold`.
+Setting it to zero disables this feature.
+Note: it only activates when `--ignore-lockout` is enabled and at least four repetitions are used (it's difficult to take percentiles of three results..!)